adithyaz/Calculator/README.md

 # Calculator
-Calculator program, made from C++ and Python
+calculator program that I made from C ++ and Python.
+Indonesian